 Is your skin trying to tell you something?
 The science behind purging—and why it’s more beneficial than you might think

 Forget what you’ve been told about skin purging.
 It might not be pretty, but it’s not necessarily your enemy either.
 To clear things up, we went to those in-the-know (a research chemist and an esthetician who’s been through it herself) for the facts.
-Heads-up: Purging can actually be a good thing. (*Faints.*)
+Heads-up: Purging can actually be a good thing. (*Faints.*) Read on as they answer all our questions, from what does skin purging look like to why does it happen.

 What’s skin purging?